Risks and uncertainties

 Market and customer risks

-Changes in legislation, political environment or economic conditions
+Changes in legislation, political environment, or economic conditions

 Global political developments could have an adverse effect on Suominen.
-For instance, a political decision that constrains the global free trade may significantly impact the availability and price of certain raw materials, which would in turn affect Suominen’s business and profitability.
+For instance, a political decision that constrains global free trade may significantly impact the availability and price of certain raw materials, which would in turn affect Suominen’s business and profitability.
 Suominen’s geographical and customer-industry diversity provide partial protection against this risk.
+The relevance of the United States in Suominen’s business operations increases the significance of the exchange rate risk related to the USD in the Group’s total foreign exchange position.
+Suominen manages its foreign exchange position in accordance with its hedging policy.

 Investments